canuk688/pdsnd_github/README.md

 ### Udacity Bikeshare Python Project
 Replace the Project Title

-### The script asks a user which city data set they would like to query, asks them some questions on the month/day, then presents statistics on bike sharing for that city.
+### The script asks user which city data set they would like to query, asks them some questions on the month/day, then presents statistics on bike sharing for that city.
 Describe what your project is about and what it does

 ### chicago.csv, new_york_city.csv, washington.csv